eclipse/kapua/docs/developer-guide/en/sso.md

 ## Keycloak Example (Docker based)

-We detail here the steps to run an SSO Keycloak provider.
+We detail here the steps to run an OpenID Keycloak provider.
 The example described here makes use of a Keycloak Server Docker image (see [here](https://hub.docker.com/r/jboss/keycloak/) for more details).